Tim Weston Boats

 A multihull yacht you can park in your garage.
 Narrow enough to walk along the footpath to the water.

 10 minutes to assemble, and you are off sailing, taking your wheels with you.
 With tons of room inside for food, clothing and fishing gear, this boat is ideal for a day on the water.

-Comfortable for 2 people to stretch out, and plenty of freeboard to handle choppy water.
-This boat is so easily driven, with a few strokes of a paddle she will coast for hundreds of metres.
-And, with the slightest of breeze you are off sailing.
+Comfortable for 2 people to stretch out, with plenty of freeboard to handle choppy water.
+The boat is easily driven.
+With a few strokes of a paddle, she will coast for hundreds of metres and with the slightest of breeze, you are off sailing.

-Plans include all template and elevation drawings for the hull, outrigger, rudder, daggerboard and casing — material list for the major parts and specifications.
+Plans include template and elevation drawings for the hull, outrigger, rudder, daggerboard and casing, material list for the major parts and specifications.

 Other Boats being built

 Here are some photos and video from Ralf, in Cyprus.

 Ralf built a makeshift extension to his house under tarps to give himself room to build, not just one, but two boats.
 Starting with a Tewantin, and then a Geelong, which you can see here being launched.